franzenjb/CommMob-Volunteer-Applicants/readme.md

 - **Preview Before Download**: See exactly what the final files contain
 - **Processing Log**: Complete audit trail of all operations
 - **Preprocessing Validation**: Expects clean, geocoded input files
+- **Chapter Assignment**: Automatic assignment of missing chapters based on location

 ### ⚠️ Important Notes
 - **No Duplicate Removal**: Application preserves all data (no deduplication)